ShuntaYorimoto/hcrkit/OVERVIEW.md

 This approach ensures that selected probe regions do not overlap, maximizing the number of probes that can be used simultaneously.

-#### Generate Probe Pairs
+#### Generate Probe Sets

-For each selected probe region, `hcrkit` generates a split probe pair (P1 and P2):
+For each selected probe region, `hcrkit` generates a split probe set (P1 and P2) (Figure SI7).

 **Reverse complementation**

-Since probe regions are extracted from the sense strand, `hcrkit` converts them to antisense sequences (which will bind to the target mRNA) by reverse complementation.
+Because probe regions are extracted from the sense strand, `hcrkit` converts them to antisense sequences (which will bind to the target mRNA) by reverse complementation (Figure SI7).

 **Add initiator sequences**